James Haire

-The Reverend Professor Ian James Mitchell Haire AC KStJ (born 2 July 1946, Northern Ireland) is a theologian and Christian minister of religion.
-He is emeritus professor of Charles Sturt University, Canberra, Australia and past executive director of the Australian Centre for Christianity and Culture.
+The Reverend Professor Ian James Mitchell Haire AC KSJ (born 2 July 1946, Northern Ireland) is a theologian and Christian minister of religion.
+He is emeritus professor of theology of Charles Sturt University, Canberra, Australia and past executive director of the Australian Centre for Christianity and Culture.
 He was formerly the fourth president of the National Council of Churches in Australia and the ninth president of the Uniting Church in Australia.

 Education

 Haire was educated at the Royal Belfast Academical Institution (Inchmarlo Preparatory School and Main School), and at Worcester College, University of Oxford, where he studied classics and theology as an open exhibitioner, and was a rower.
 He graduated with a B.A.
 (Hons), which became an M.A., in theology.

 He undertook management training in Britain and Europe, and then postgraduate theological studies in Leiden (GradDipMiss), Birmingham (GradCertMiss) and Belfast (Ordination Training).
 His Ph.D. in theology is from the University of Birmingham (PhD Theology, 1981).